 The College of Nursing partners with an outside company to provide fit testing in accordance with OSHA (Occupational Health and Safety Administration) requirements.
-Also, the use of N95 masks in healthcare is addressed in Rhode Island Department of Health (RIDOH) regulations, and the Center for Disease Control (CDC) guidelines.
-Students must follow each clinical facility's polices regarding the use of personnel protective equipment, including N95 face masks.
+The use of N95 masks in healthcare is addressed in the Rhode Island Department of Health (RIDOH) regulations, and the Center for Disease Control (CDC) guidelines.
+Students must follow each clinical facility's policies regarding the use of personal protective equipment (PPE), including N95 face masks.